-However, views like those on the Routeburn Track don’t come easily.
-Not only is this a challenging hike, it also takes a bit of planning and preparation to be ready to tackle this beast of a trail.
+However, views like those on this Great Walk don’t come easily.
+Not only is the Routeburn Track a challenging hike, it also takes a bit of planning and preparation to be ready to tackle this beast of a trail.

 After hiking the trail on three different occasions, I’ve become somewhat of an expert when it comes to the Routeburn Track.
 From booking the huts and campsites to all the things to pack for the unpredictable weather – I’ve got all the tips you’ll need!

 So without further ado, here is everything you need to know about hiking the Routeburn Track, in one very detailed guide.

 - Best time of year to hike

 - Choosing your route